 This page will lead you to all my articles about specific health issues in your flock.

-From issues with newly-hatched chicks to adult diseases and specific problems related to chickens as they age, the information covers how to spot illness, what to do about it and how to prevent it happening again.
+From problems with newly-hatched chicks to adult diseases and specific complications related to chickens as they age, the information covers how to spot illness, what to do about it and how to prevent it happening again.

 It's always better to be prepared before these things happen.
-These articles will show you how.
+These articles show you how.

 Have you noticed your chickens losing feathers recently?

-There can be a number of reasons – some natural seasonal changes, others caused by disease.
+There can be a number of reasons: some are natural seasonal changes, others can be caused by disease.

 This article covers all the different causes of feather loss, together with information about what to do in each case.